elephantscale/es-training-new/cassandra/slides/Cassandra_Basics.md

      - Usually one/two

- * Keyspace, in turn, contains ‘tables’
+ * Keyspace, in turn, contains 'tables'

  * Keyspace attributes